Steve Johnson (coach)

-Steve Johnson (born May 25, 1956) is an American football coach.
-He is the head football coach at Bethel University in Arden Hills, Minnesota, a position he has held since 1989.
+Steve Johnson (born May 25, 1956) is an American former college football coach.
+He was the head football coach at Bethel University in Arden Hills, Minnesota from 1989 to 2023.

 A native of Chicago, Johnson played college football at Bethel, starting for four seasons as a defensive lineman.
 He served as the head football coach at Cathedral High School in St. Cloud, Minnesota from 1982 to 1985, compiling a record of 20–17.
 In 1986, he was a graduate assistant at the University of Minnesota under head football coach John Gutekunst.
 Johnson then coached wide receivers at Montana State University, before returning to Bethel as head football coach in 1989.